Movies Like '500 Days of Summer'

 Joseph Gordon Lewitt plays the innocent loser (I am not really calling him that!) and Zooey Deschanel plays the enigmatic Summer.
 The songs outline Tom’s emotions with such reprising ease you might feel as if nature knows the melancholy of lovelessness.
 The heartbreak, the love, the longing; everything is so real and transient.

-Being a huge fan, I have compiled a list of similar movies to 500 Days of Summer.
+Being a huge fan, I have compiled a list of similar films to 500 Days of Summer.
 You will surely unravel similar yet distinctive layers of relationships through these amazing stories.

 Movies Similar To 500 Days of Summer

 - Eternal Sunshine of Spotless Mind

 - 50 First Dates